What is Silver Spot Price?

 Silver Spot Price is the price that silver bullion futures contracts trade at on the COMEX commodities exchange global markets.
 Spot price is also the price that retail silver dealers use as the cost basis for selling and buying products.
 Dealers determine the price of silver bars and rounds by adding a premium over the silver spot price.

-When selling silver, a dealer will usually base their products on the spot silver ask price.
-When a dealer buys silver they will usually base their price on the spot silver bid price.
-In addition to the added premium, the spread between the silver spot price bid and ask is how the dealer makes their profit.
+When selling silver, a dealer usually bases its products on the spot silver ask price.
+When buying silver, it usually bases its price on the spot silver bid price.
+In addition to the added premium, the spread between the silver spot price bid and ask is how the dealer makes its profit.

-Some bullion dealers call these “starter packs”.
-The silver bullion starter packs are limited offers to one purchase per household.
+Some bullion dealers call these “starter packs.”
+These silver bullion starter packs are limited to one purchase per household.

-The here give you to chance to buy over 50 oz of silver at spot from these precious metals dealers.
+Here, you can buy over 50 oz of silver at spot from these precious metals dealers.

 Buying at spot price is the easiest way to buy the cheapest silver bullion.
-Add more silver bullion to your stack or investment portfolio without the added premium.
+This allows you to add more silver bullion to your stack or investment portfolio without the added premium.

 Buying silver at spot price will save you money, reduce your dollar cost average (DCA), and improve your precious metals investment holdings.